theNewDynamic/minjinlee.com/_posts/2017-05-30-wamc-the-book-show-with-joe-donahue-podcast.md

 ---

-&nbsp;

 Episode 1506

 Min Jin Lee’s historical novel, Pachinko, spans the entire 20th century through four generations, three wars and two countries with a troubled past.

-The novel is a moving and powerful account of one of the world’s most persecuted immigrant communities—Koreans living in Japan.&nbsp;
+The novel is a moving and powerful account of one of the world’s most persecuted immigrant communities—Koreans living in Japan.

 To listen to the podcast, please click on the link below.

-&nbsp;